 A hydrocele is characterized by the growth of a fluid-filled sac in the scrotum.
 It is more commonly seen in babies, but it can also occur in men with direct trauma to the testicles, testicular torsion or epididymitis.

-What to do: Although most times hydroceles disappear within 6 to 12 months without any specific treatment, you should still proceed to a hospital for diagnosis and to rule out other more serious conditions.
+How to treat: Although most times hydroceles disappear within 6 to 12 months without any specific treatment, you should still proceed to a hospital for diagnosis and to rule out other more serious conditions.

 6. Testicular torsion